-There were only two Settlement Periods on 4 March 2020 and three Settlement Periods on 28 December 2020 when the RSVP set the Imbalance Price.
+There were two Settlement Periods on 4 March 2020 and three Settlement Periods on 28 December 2020 when the RSVP set the Imbalance Price.
 In these Settlement Periods, changing the VoLL in £1,000 increments would cause a change in Imbalance Price by an amount dependent on the LoLP value in these Settlement Periods.
-By selecting the 'Drill Down' tool in the top right of the visualisation above, you can see the exact Imbalance Price for each of these Settlement Periods for each VoLL.

-Settlement Period 37 on 28 December was not set by the RSVP in the live market with a VoLL of £6,000/MWh.
-However, from a VoLL of £7,000/MWh upwards, the RSVP would have set the Imbalance Price in this Settlement Period.
+Settlement Period 35 on 15 December 2022 was not set by the RSVP in the live market with a VoLL of £6,000/MWh.
+However, with a VoLL of £17,000/MWh, the RSVP would have set the Imbalance Price in this Settlement Period.

-The RSVP has not set the Imbalance Price since the NG ESO began purchasing STOR from the Day Ahead market on 1 April 2021.
+The RSVP has not set the Imbalance Price since NGESO began purchasing STOR from the Day Ahead market on 1 April 2021.

-The RSVP (and therefore VoLL) is still only used under extreme market conditions.
-As per National Grid's previous analysis, dynamic LoLP values are largely consistent with static LoLP values and a review at this stage is not necessary.
+The RSVP (and therefore VoLL) can impact Imbalance Prices under singular events with extreme market conditions.
+As per National Grid's (NGESO) previous analysis, dynamic LoLP values are largely consistent with static LoLP values and a review at this stage is not necessary.